voerro/laravel-visitor-tracker/README.md

 VisitStats::routes();
 ```

-You can put this line inside a group to restrict the access with middlewares or to add a prefix to the routes.
+You can put this line inside a group to restrict the access with middlewares and/or to add a prefix to the routes.
 For example, like this:

 ```php
 Route::middleware('auth')->prefix('admin')->group(function () {